Build on the Ontology

 The Ontology

-Common Entity Types
+Common Node Types

 TypeDescription

-personA person — contact, colleague, family member
+personA person — contact, colleague, customer, teammate

 businessA business, company, or organization